elouak1002/fula/README.md

 It will create a class file name filename.class in a fula directory.

-### Running a class file compiled with Fula
+### Running a class file compiled with fula

-From the terminal use the following command to run a class file compiled with Fula using the prebuild fula runtime library:
+From the terminal use the following command to run a class file compiled with fula using the prebuild fula runtime library:

 If the file is in the same directory where the command is executed: